Kaushal1011/help-more/Devfolio.md

 - Review user’s reward request and accept/decline
 - Review withdraw request and accept/decline

-IMPACT : By using this platform, it’s a win-win situation for everyone.
+IMPACT: By using this platform, it’s a win-win situation for everyone.
 Users will be able to get motivation to help the society as well as get the money.
 Philanthropists would be able to withdraw back their funds if they want, but they have already helped the community with their funds.